stupidmankind/BYpassDoc/docs/source/commands/exceladdworksheet.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected workbook

 **Sheet Name**
-	Enter the sheet name
+	Indicate the name of the sheet to add